Pennsylvania's Proposed State Toy

-An Act designating the Slinky as the official toy of the Commonwealth of Pennsylvania was proposed by State Representative Richard Geist in 2001 (but not enacted).
-State Symbols USA encourages Pennsylvania students to rally around this symbol and help to make it official!
+An Act designating the Slinky as the official toy of the Commonwealth of Pennsylvania was proposed by Representative Richard Geist in 2001, but not enacted.
+All Cultural Heritage Symbols

 The U.S. Postal Service issued a Slinky postage stamp in 1999.
-The Slinky was inducted into the National Toy Hall of Fame in 2000 .
-The Slinky also appears on the Toy Industry Association's 2003 "Century of Toys List" (the 20th century's top 100 most memorable and creative toys).
+The Slinky was inducted into the National Toy Hall of Fame in 2000, and also appears on the Toy Industry Association's 2003 "Century of Toys List" (the 20th century's top 100 most memorable and creative toys).

 Origin of the Slinky